 - 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
 See "Preparing the workspace". - 2.
-The presence of the sample09 project is confirmed by using the "Dependency" view.
-If there is no sample09 project, import the project for the sample program into the NetCOBOL Studio workspace.
+In the Dependency view, the presence of the presence of the SAMPLE09 project is confirmed.

+If there is no SAMPLE09 project, import the project for the sample program into the NetCOBOL Studio workspace.
 See "Importing sample program project into NetCOBOL Studio workspace".